monk-io/docs/_mkdocs/docs/publishers.md

 1. Apply by filling the [application form](https://monk-io.typeform.com/to/SCkHZKPE), it only takes a minute or two
 2. We will review your application and get in touch to start onboarding.
-3. Onboarding includes setting up your publisher account, linking your code repository, and configuring the publishing pipeline for your templates.
+3. Onboarding includes setting up your publisher account, linking your code repository, and configuring the publishing pipeline for your Kits.
-4. Publish your templates on Monk Hub for other developers to use!
+4. Publish your Kits on Monk Hub for other developers to use!
-5. Access rich usage insights and update your templates seamlessly
+5. Access rich usage insights and update your Kits seamlessly

 ## Publishing: a primer

-Once your application is successful and you are onboarded as a Publisher you can start pushing templates on Monk Hub via your own code repository or one maintained by Monk.
+Once your application is successful and you are onboarded as a Publisher you can start pushing Kits on Monk Hub via your own code repository or one maintained by Monk.

-Your published templates will appear in the Monk Hub and the stack wizard, as well as by running `monk list` in the CLI.
+Your published Kits will appear in the Monk Hub and the stack wizard, as well as by running `monk list` in the CLI.

 <figure>
   <img src="/assets/publishers1.png" />